Azorina

-Azorina is a monotypic genus of flowering plants within the family Campanulaceae, whose sole species, Azorina vidalii, the Azores Bellflower, is endemic to the Azores.
+Azorina is a monotypic genus of flowering plants within the family Campanulaceae, whose sole species, Azorina vidalii, the Azores bellflower, is endemic to the Azores.
 Its fragmented population is made up of fewer than 1000 mature plants limited to the coastlines of several of the islands.
 It is also the only species in this family native to the Azores.

 Description

 Azorina is a small perennial shrub about 30 cm tall, but can reach heights of up to 2 m.
 It has glabrous branches.
 Leaves are 3–9 cm long and 3–9 mm wide, glabrous and dark green or reddish-green.
 The flowers are white or pinkish-pale, up to 3 cm, and bell-shaped.
 It forms a capsule with numerous seeds.

 Ecology

-Azorina vidalii is endemic to all nine islands of the Azores.
+Azorina vidalii is found in all nine islands of the Azores.
 It grows in association with other species tolerant to the sea breeze, mainly in the crevices of the coastal cliffs, but also in steep slopes with sandy deposits, always in heavily exposed habitats.
 It also appears in replacement habitats such as roofs and walls.
 It is planted as an ornamental in some of the native islands and other parts of the world.
 Its leaves are edible and can be eaten raw.